 Together tasks 1 and 2 are intended to motivate students to come up with conjectures, verify them, come up with counter-examples or proofs as the case may be.
 The specific conjectures you decide to take up to examine in detail, or the order you choose to do it is entirely up to you and can be decided by the conjectures that students come up with in your class.
 The following tasks are arranged in one such order.
-It is not necessary that you should stick to this order or prove these same conjectures as long as the intention of these tasks as mentioned above are satisfied.
+It is not necessary that you should stick to this order or prove these same conjectures if the intention of these tasks as mentioned above are satisfied.

-Also students may come up with multiple ways of proving the same result .
+Also, students may come up with multiple ways of proving the same result .
 Make sure to discuss as many of these as possible and compare them.

-Task 3A1:
+Task 3A1

-Predict in which column the following will appear without evaluating?
+Predict in which column the following will appear without calculating?
 Justify your answer.
 How do you know for sure?

-a) 75^2 b) 96^2 , c) 122^2 , d) 100000^2 e) 12346^2
+a) 752 b) 962, c) 1222, d) 1000002 e) 123462

-This task is meant to give an opportunity for students to use the patterns that they have come up with, and thus realise the power of the patterns.
+This task is meant to give an opportunity for students to apply the patterns that they have found, and thus realise the power of the patterns.
 75 being an odd number, 752 will be in the first column and leaves a remainder 1 when divided by 8.
 (Using statement (11) and its reformulations)

-Similarly 12346 being an even number that is not divisible by 4, its square will be in column IV and leaves a remainder 4 when divided by 8. (using statement (14) and its reformulations).
-For even such large numbers, we are able to find out where in the grid their squares will appear and what remainder the square will leave when divided by 8, even without either knowing what the square is or dividing it by 8.
+Similarly ,12346 being an even number that is not divisible by 4, its square will be in column IV and leaves a remainder 4 when divided by 8.
+(Using statement (14) and its reformulations).
+For even such large numbers, we can find out where in the grid their squares will appear and what remainder the square will leave when divided by 8, even without either knowing what the square is or dividing it by 8.
 Let students figure out the answer for the remaining problems.
 Ensure that they are able to articulate the reasoning as to why they give a particular answer.

-Similarly knowing that the square of all odd numbers will be in column I, enables us to say that the square of (1234567)2 is not in column 5.
-In order to be able to say any of the above with certainty, we need to prove that that patterns are always true.
-Get students to prove as many patterns as possible from the ones that they have come up with.
+Also knowing that the square of all odd numbers will be in column I, enables us to say that the square of (1234567)2 is not in column 5.
+In order to be able to say any of the above with certainty, we need to prove that these patterns are always true.
+Get students to prove as many patterns as possible from the ones that they found.
 Instead of writing out the proof, you could nudge them to the proof by giving appropriate prompts.

-Task 3A2:
+Task 3A2

-Is it possible that 12345672 is in column 5?
+Is it possible that (1234567)2 is in column 5?
 Why do you think so?